LunarWatcher/rainbow/README.md

 ===
 >	help you read complex code by showing diff level of parentheses in diff color !!

+## Fork note:

+This is a fork of https://github.com/luochen1990/rainbow, and purely exists to work for my purpose.

+I couldn't for the life of me enable the previous plugin where I wanted it to activate, so I've so far added `g:rainbow_blacklist` and `g:rainbow_list`. `g_rainbow_list` is equivalent to only activating on certain filetypes, where as `g_rainbow_blacklist` activates on all filetypes except the ones in the list.
+Fairly standard stuff.
+Additionally, this fork flattens the file structure, because I can, basically.
+Done purely for personal preferences.
+This change also makes merging into luochen1990/rainbow unlikely, as it's breaking due to renaming and whatnot.

+Might make additional changes in the future, at least when I start understanding the internals of the code.

+This fork requires Vim 8.1.1310 or newer.
+All bets are off for Neovim, because I hate dealing with multiple standards.

 Description [(这里有中文版)](https://github.com/luochen1990/rainbow/blob/master/README_zh.md)
 ---------------------------------------------------------------------------------------------------